Our research projects are organized into research themes.

 Research in marine ecosystems and habitat includes the study of marine lipids.
 Lipids are important biochemical components of marine food webs and can elucidate predator-prey relationships, improve food sources for aquaculture, and facilitate an understanding of larger scale oceanographic processes.
 These combined approaches further our understanding of how climate change and oceanographic processes at lower trophic levels may affect food quality and condition of commercially important fish and invertebrates.

-June 20, 2012: Summer is here.
-Our researchers are at sea conducting oceanographic surveys to answer questions on the ecological effects of the Columbia Plume on our fisheries.
-See updates here.
+June 20, 2014: Our researchers just left for sea to conduct oceanographic surveys in order to answer questions on the ecological effects of the Columbia Plume on our fisheries.

 This multidisciplinary project seeks to quantify the effects of submarine volcanic and hydrothermal activity on the ocean.
 Continuous acoustic monitoring of spreading centers in the world’s oceans allows investigators to detect and study the chemical, physical, geological and biological effects of tectonic activity on the global ocean and to follow free-ranging populations of large cetaceans.